 Once the internal temperature of the steak reaches 125°F, remove it from the smoker and transfer it to the preheated cast-iron pan.
 Sear the steak for 1-2 minutes on each side, until the internal temperature reaches 135°F for medium-rare.
 The hot grill pan will give the steak a little charred texture crust while keeping the inside juicy and flavorful.

 Remove the hanger steak from the pan and let it rest for 5-10 minutes.
 Resting the steak will allow the juices to settle and distribute evenly throughout the meat.
 This step is essential to ensure that the smoked hanger steak is juicy and tender.

 While the steaks are resting, reduce the temperature of the stove to medium heat and add the bourbon sauce ingredients to the cast-iron pan.
 Whisk the ingredients for 2-3 minutes until the sauce thickens.
 The bourbon sauce will add a depth of flavor to the steak.

 Pour the bourbon sauce over the steaks and enjoy a delicious and flavorful meal.
 Serve it with your favorite sides and enjoy a perfect smoked hanger steak on a pellet smoker.

-What To Serve With Smoked or Grilled Hanger Steak
+What To Serve With Grilled or Smoked Hanger Steak

-When it comes to serving smoked or grilled steak, there are several side dishes that would complement its rich flavor and tender texture.
+When it comes to serving grilled or smoked hanger steak, there are several side dishes that would complement its rich flavor and tender texture.
 Here are a few suggestions.

 Crispy Fried Onion Rings